 If your phone does not do this, please let me know or tell me why.

 Either all sunglasses are made crooked or I have one ear higher than the other.

 All my mirrors are funny farm mirrors and warp my reflection.

-In the heat I don’t like my thick long hair down by back when wearing a sun hat to protect my neck, shoulders, scalp and face.
+In the heat, I don’t like my long hair down my back; when wearing a sun hat to protect my neck, shoulders, scalp and face.

 Most men just wear caps, more women tend to wear full brimmed sun hats.